theHdd4/TrinityFastAPIDjangoReact/README.md

   the host IP is) so requests from the frontend are allowed.
 Include the exact address your browser uses or CORS headers will be missing.
-  When exposing a public hostname also add it, the host IP, and `localhost` to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts all three.
+  When exposing a public hostname also add it, the host IP, and `localhost` to the `ADDITIONAL_DOMAINS` variable.
+Include both `trinity.quantmatrixai.com` and `trinity-dev.quantmatrixai.com` so requests over the tunnel reach the correct tenant.
 Run `python create_tenant.py` again after adjusting this list if the entries were not added during the initial setup.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and